nkanyisom/retailstorebackend/README.md

 *  git version 2.9.0.windows.1

 # How to run the application locally?

 Pre-requisites to run application are Java, Maven and Git.
 *  Installation instructions for Maven are available at https://maven.apache.org/install.html
 *  Java can be installed from http://www.oracle.com/technetwork/java/javase/downloads/index.html
 *  Latest Git version can be installed from https://git-scm.com/downloads

+Steps to build and run locally:
+* Open commandline
+* Create a new directory called "retail-store-app"
+* Clone repository using following command=>   git clone https://github.com/nkanyisom/retailstorebackend.git.
+* Build the executable jar using maven=> mvn package
+* Go to target folder => cd target
+* Run following command to start the server on port 8086=> java -jar retail-store-app-0.0.1-SNAPSHOT.jar
+* Optionally, one can configure port using commandline parameter => --server.port=9090
+* Access and invoke APIs using url => http://localhost:8086/swagger-ui.html
+* Application will ask for authentication credentials during invocation of API's.
+Use 'bob' as user id and password.

 This application uses H2 database and does not persist data on application restarts.